-Stategy risk is the risk of exposure to loss resulting from a defective or inappropriate strategy.
+Strategy risk is the risk of exposure to loss resulting from a defective or inappropriate strategy.
 Strategic opportunity risk does not impact the financial security of current policyholders or expected new business written within the next year, and therefore has a zero capital requirement.

-There have been no material changes in the assessment measures or in the concentrations and mitigations for these risks over the reporting period.
+Other than the changes outlined above for Group Risk, there have been no material changes in the assessment measures or in the concentrations and mitigations for these risks over the reporting period.